-Before purchasing a replacement quick connect for you air compressor it’s important that you check your manual and find out exactly what type of fitting you have.
-Though the two main types are industrial or automotive, these also posses sub types!
+Before purchasing a replacement quick connect for your air compressor it’s important that you check your manual and find out exactly what type of fitting you have.
+Though the two main types are industrial and automotive, these also possess subtypes!

 Let’s start with individual quick-connect replacements.
 Below are a few suitable replacements for almost any compressor.
 First is a 1/4″ female durable brass fitting provided by Milton.

-Milton also offer a 1/4″ male brass body fitting if a male thread is what you require!
+Milton also offers a 1/4″ male brass body fitting if a male thread is what you require!

 Don’t worry, other sizes are available!
 You will be able to find a quick-connect fitting that matches your size requirements.
 Below is a Milton Type G 3/8″ male brass coupler.

 It may be more worthwhile if you buy a whole set of couplers and plugs, readying yourself with additional replacements for any future problems you may face or compressed air system expansion.